mokhteh/Cleaned-data/CodeBook_new.md

 angle(): Angle between to vectors.

-Units fot "subject" and "activity" is factor and int for all the rest.
+Units for "subject" and "activity" is factor and int for all the rest.